 - Audio may be listened to with head phones, as long as it is inaudible to others.

 - The Library expects all members of its user community to comply with its stated policies.

 - Should individuals or groups become disruptive, the Library encourages users to take initial action by asking the offending individuals or group to quiet down.

-- Alternatively, or if their own request proves ineffective, users may contact Access Services either in person or by phone (609-771-2311) with any noise complaints.
+- Alternatively, or if their own request proves ineffective, users may contact Access Services with any noise complaints.